seamplex/feenox/doc/sds.md

 ```

-Besides removals, additions---which are also handled by `autogen.sh` as describe above--- are far more interesting to discuss.
+Besides removals, additions---which are also handled by `autogen.sh` as describe aboved--- are far more interesting to discuss.
 Additional elliptic problems can be added by using the `laplace` directory as a template while using the other directories as examples about how to add further features (e.g. a Robin-type boundary condition in `thermal` and a vector-valued unknown in `mechanical`).
 More information can be found in the [FeenoX programming & contributing](https://www.seamplex.com/feenox/doc/#programming-and-contributing) section.

 As already discussed in @sec:introduction, FeenoX is [free-as-in-freedom](https://en.wikipedia.org/wiki/Free_as_in_Freedom) software licensed under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0) version\ 3 or, at the user convenience, any later version.
 In the particular case of additions to the code base, this fact has two implications.